 - You work long and unsocial hours, often in the evenings and at weekends.
 Opening hours can be up to 3am, or later in hotel bars.

-- You might have to lift heavy crates of beer or wine.
+- You might have to lift heavy barrels and crates of beer or wine.

 - Busy periods can be stressful as many people make demands on you at the same time.

 - Some managers are self-employed, taking a tenancy with a brewery.

 - If you are the licensee you are personally responsible for ensuring that all laws and regulations are enforced.

 - There are Higher National Certificates (HNCs), Higher National Diplomas (HNDs) and degrees available in relevant subjects such as business, hospitality management and catering.

 - You generally need 1-2 Highers or HNCs and HNDs and for a 4 Highers for a degree.

 - Some pub and hotel chains run graduate training schemes, which can lead to management positions when completed.